projectacrn/acrn-hypervisor/doc/tutorials/agl-vms.rst

 entertainment (RSE).
 For the software, there are three VMs running on top of ACRN:

-* Clear Linux runs as the service OS (SOS) to control the cluster meter,
+* Clear Linux OS runs as the service OS (SOS) to control the cluster meter,
 * an AGL instance runs as a user OS (UOS) controlling the IVI display, and
 * a second AGL UOS controls the RSE display.